monk-io/monk-entities/azure/service-bus/README.md

-# Azure Event-Hub
+# Azure Service-Hub

-Entity to manage Azure Event Hub.
+Entity to manage Azure Service Hub.
-It will allow us to create new Azure Event Hub using Monk.
+It will allow us to create new Azure Service Hub using Monk.

 ## Usage